monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 ### Operating System:  Windows, Linux, Mac (using simplewallet)

-- Retrieve your 25 word @mnemonic-seed.
+- Retrieve your 25 word @mnemonic-seed that you saved from creating your old Monero account.

 - At a command prompt type:  simplewallet.exe --restore-deterministic-wallet.